DmitrySenin/enumeration.js/README.txt

 	1.1.
 Include

-	To use include the library in browser code just create script tag:
+	To include the library in browser code just create script tag:
 		<script type="text/javascript" src="<path to EnumerationJS file>">

 	1.2.
 Create new enumeration